n-buckley/travel-tanzania/readme.md

-## HTML/CSS Project
+### HTML/CSS Project

 This project is inspired by Scrimba's [HTML/CSS course](https://scrimba.com/learn/htmlandcss).

 I already knew HTML/CSS but, besides the fact that I am constantly questioning my skills, I wanted to see if I was missing anything by not learning it "formally".
-I went through the whole course in about 4-5 hours including participating in some of the challeneges to test my memory and improve my typing skills.
+I went through the whole course in about 4-5 hours including participating in some of the challenges to test my memory and improve my typing skills.
 Everything covered was something I had previously used, but I did happily learn some things about [centering items](https://stackoverflow.com/questions/114543/how-to-horizontally-center-an-element/46449757#:~:text=If%20the%20element%20is%20a,element%20to%20the%20centre%20horizontally.) and flexbox.

 I'd always kinda just played around with ```display: block``` and ```display:inline``` until it looked like how I wanted, but never really knew why somethings worked or didn't.
-I mean obviously it wasn't necessay to know, per se, since I eventually figured it out, but this will hopfully make things faster for me.
+I mean obviously it wasn't necessary to know, per se, since I eventually figured it out, but this will hopefully make things faster for me.

 * If you are using the ```margin:auto``` way to center things, then this assumes your item is a ```block``` type and has a fixed ```width``` [^1]
 * Now some flexbox properties [^2]